Oleksiy1984/Java-Programming-An-Introduction-to-Software/README.md

 #
-You need to add the library edu.duke to compile this Class. http://www.dukelearntoprogram.com/downloads/archives/courserajava.jar
+You need to add the library edu.duke to compile this Classes. http://www.dukelearntoprogram.com/downloads/archives/courserajava.jar